nmassari/NwcKit/README.md

 ## 🧠 What it does

-NwcKit acts as a bridge between your frontend and a user's Lightning wallet, using Nostr relays as the communication layer (NIP-47).
+NwcKit acts as a bridge between your frontend and a user's Lightning wallet using **Nostr relays** as the communication layer (NIP-47).

 * The user keeps full control of their funds
 * The app gets permission to request payments